yacucdeptrai/TheGioiSV/README.md

 ## Quick start (recommended)

-Use the helper script to install dependencies, start backend and frontend, and open the website.
+Use the helper script to start the backend and frontend.
+Make sure you have installed Python dependencies at least once (see Manual setup below).

 ```powershell
 # From repo root